 Terry extends a warm welcome to all visitors to his homepage

 and web domain.
-Sincere thanks to Wolfgang Bylsma at
+Special thanks to Wolfgang Bylsma at

 Anima Creative for

-the page design and other invaluable assistance with the creation of this site.
+the page design and other invaluable assistance with the creation and maintenance of this site.

-He would also like to extend heartfelt thanks to Jeremy G. Byrne at
+He would also like to thank Jeremy G. Byrne at

 www.eidolon.net for hosting the previous TD homepage for many years.